rsnorman/weekly_album_anniversaries/README.md

-# Weekly Birthdays
+# Weekly Anniversaries

-This small app displays birthdays in the current week for all people tied to a client.
-It show their name, age, date of birth and the day of the week their birthday falls on.
+This small app displays Anniversaries in the current week for all albums tied to a genre.
+It show their name, age, date of birth and the day of the week their Anniversary falls on.

 A working site can be viewed at https://norman-frontdesk-test.herokuapp.com.

 ## Instructions
-Assuming access to a collection of people and their birth dates, write a service that returns a list of people with birthdays in the current calendar week.
-Include person name, name of the day in the week their birthday falls upon, and the age they’re turning.
+Assuming access to a collection of albums and their birth dates, write a service that returns a list of albums with Anniversaries in the current calendar week.
+Include album name, name of the day in the week their Anniversary falls upon, and the age they’re turning.

 ## Installation
 First install all necessary gems: